-Workslot Description We have four distinct Linewaiters' Gazette teams-each producing an issue every eight weeks.
-You will develop and produce an article about the Coop in cooperation with your team's editor every eight weeks.
+Workslot Description

 For More Information If you would like to speak to an editor or another reporter to learn more about the job, please contact Annette Laskaris in the Membership Office or e-mail her at annetteATpsfcDOTcoop.
 To Apply Please send a letter of application and two writing samples at least 800 words long (one sample must be a reported interview, not a Q&A) to annetteATpsfcDOTcoop.
 Your letter should state your qualifications, your Coop history, relevant experience and why you would like to report for the Coop.
 Your application will be acknowledged and forwarded to the coordinating editor, Alison Rose Levy.
 Seeking Diversity on the Gazette Staff The Gazette is looking for qualified reporters.
 We are interested in using this opportunity to diversify our staff.
 We believe that we can enrich the quality of the Gazette and serve the membership better with a reporting and editing staff that more closely resembles the mix of Coop members.
 The Animal Welfare Committee Seeks New Members!

 Join our small research- and education-based committee to help provide animal-related reference materials, articles, workshops, and product suggestions as they relate to Coop products (meat, eggs, dairy, and products tested on animals).
+CAN YOU:

-Interview farmers and vendors about how they treat their animals? (this requires some availability during business hours) Use your research, writing, editing, design, presentation, publicity, or marketing skills to serve our mission of providing our entire membership with transparent information on animal-welfare issues?
+Interview farmers and vendors about how they treat their animals? (this requires some availability during business hours) park slope (کر Use your research, writing, editing, design, presentation, publicity, or marketing skills to serve our mission of providing our entire membership with transparent information on animal-welfare issues?
 Attend monthly committee meetings (Monday C week, 7-8:30 p.m.) at the Coop, logging agreed-upon Committee tasks so that you work an average of 2.75 hours/month?
 (Applicants must have good attendance records and be Coop members for a least a year.)
-Please apply at psfcanimals.blogspot.com, telling us as much as possible about vourself, your passion for the cause, and why you'd like to join us.
+Please apply at psfcanimals.blogspot.com, telling us as much as possible about yourself, your passion for the cause, and why you'd like to join us.
 Deadline for all applicants is Friday, October 4.
 Paper copies of the application are available in the Committee's wall folder by the second floor office, to the right of the stairs.
 We seek to reflect the racial, ethnic, sexual orientation, and gender diversity of the Coop (including dietary diversity-we're not all vegans!).
 We strongly encourage people of color to apply.
+Can't Find Your Favorite Item?
+See Below for Its New Location!